liberland/laws/drafting/drafts/administrative_process.md

 #### § 2: Rules Governing Proceedings
 The conduct of Synchronous Proceedings shall adhere to the rules of the Trial as stipulated by the Process Law.

+### Article 11: Procedural Standards for the Administrative Organ

+### § 1: Adherence to Legal Principles and Factual Accuracy
+The Administrative Organ is obligated to ensure that its conduct and resultant decisions are in strict compliance with the prevailing legal framework.
+Furthermore, the Administrative Organ shall only proceed with actions when it possesses a substantial degree of factual certainty.
+All actions must be predicated upon information that is both accurate and reliable.

+### § 2: Duty of Investigation and Evidentiary Requirements
+The Administrative Organ is mandated to conduct a comprehensive investigation pertaining to the case.
+This includes the obligation to gather all necessary evidence and to resolve any existing ambiguities or uncertainties.

+### § 3: Principle of Impartiality
+The Administrative Organ is required to exercise absolute impartiality concerning the interests of all parties involved throughout the entire procedural process.
+Concurrently, it shall also function as a faithful representative of Liberland.
+In instances where these two obligations appear to conflict, the principle of impartiality shall take precedence.

+### Article 14: Decision

+## Section 3: Payment order

+## Section 4: Resolving the case on-site